-Business Gateway has helped an automated credit management platform launch its first product, released in September this year.
+Business Gateway has helped an automated credit management platform launch its first product, released in September last year.

-Know-it is a credit management platform, based in Glasgow, which helps give small businesses the ability to mitigate credit risk, increase cashflow and reduce debtor days.
-Their eponymous new product has three functions; Check-it, Chase-it, Collect-it and aims to help SMEs tackle the £61bn late payment problem that is putting UK businesses at serious risk.
+Know-it is a credit management platform, based in Glasgow, which helps give small businesses the ability to mitigate credit risk, increase cash flow and reduce debtor days.
+Their eponymous new product has three functions; Check-it, Chase-it, and Collect-it and aims to help SMEs tackle the £61 billion late payment problem that is putting UK businesses at serious risk.

-Their local adviser also introduced Lynne to local networks and referred the business onto relevant support services, including Scottish Enterprise and FinTech Scotland.
+Their local adviser also introduced Lynne to local networks and referred the business to relevant support services, including Scottish Enterprise and FinTech Scotland.

 Lynne said, “Business Gateway helped increase our knowledge about the funding landscape in Scotland and what we might be able to access as we set about launching our product.